JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 With Array Interface, data was compressed with HCC, achieving compression ratio of 5-6x.
 Fast Ingest does not support compression in 19c - it is coming with Oracle Database 23c.

-Based on the observations described below, I recommend
+Based on the observations described in the post, I recommend

 * Using Fast Ingest method in case your workload does not require durability guarantee.
 Fast Ingest provides the best insert throughput, but there is a chance of data loss if for